Therapy in Preston with Claire Law

 -

-Counselling sessions take place at a dedicated, comfortable counselling centre situated in a semi-rural setting to the West of Preston, close to the Guild Wheel.
-To ensure accessibility, I can offer sessions in alternative premises that offer wheelchair accessibility.
-These premises are also located in the Preston suburbs.
+Counselling sessions take place at a dedicated, comfortable counselling centre situated close to the Guild Wheel in Ashton, Preston, PR4.
 Please get in touch to discuss any questions you may have around location.

 I also offer counselling online to over-18s geographically located in the UK.